-You will need Windows Media Player to view the video feed on commencement day.
-If you don’t have it installed, you may download the free software by clicking on the appropriate link below.
+You will need Windows Media Player to view the video feed on May 9.
+If you don’t have it installed, you may download the free software by clicking on the appropriate links below.
+Please be aware that the video feed currently is accessible via desktop, laptop and tablet computers.

 Troubleshooting — from the MTSU Information Technology Division

-Are you having problems with the graduation video stream?
+Are you having problems viewing the special event video stream?
 Try the following:

 1. If your computer lacks Windows Media Player, click on the Windows Media Player options above.
 Select the appropriate one for your computer, download it and install it.
-Then retry by clicking on the “watch MTSU’s commencement ceremony live” link above.
+Then retry by clicking on the “watch MTSU’s Science Building Opening Ceremony live” link above.

 2. Your connection is based primarily on your Internet connection.
 A broadband connection (such as Comcast or the MTSU campus) will provide the best connection possible.
 With it, you should get a good audio and video stream.